1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 etc.

-If necessary, to manually resolve certain synchronization conflicts that would not have been resolved automatically:
+If necessary, to manually resolve certain synchronization conflicts that have not been resolved automatically:

 - Open the two files.